-While there is some debate about the predictive power of forward rates, to achieve greater consistency across sectors, setting a risk-free rate by reference to recent data, without the use of forward rate adjustments, is likely to be preferable.
-The decision on whether to index the RFR component of the cost of equity should remain with each regulator, given the interactions with the other elements of the price control methodology.
+There is some debate about the predictive power of using forward rates to forecast future risk-free yields, as there is evidence that using forward rates leads to upwardly-biased estimates of the risk-free rate.32 As a result, regulators agree that the two approaches above are likely to be preferable in terms of limiting forecast error.
+However, the decision on whether to index the RFR component of the cost of equity should remain with each regulator, given the interactions with the other elements of the price control methodology.